App Development Timeline in 2026

 Testing should happen throughout development.
 But you still want a dedicated 2 to 4 week QA period before launch.

 QA is the dress rehearsal.
-It is your last chance to fix problems before users see them.
+It is your last full chance to fix problems before users see them.

 Preparing for the App Stores and Beyond